Interstate 295 (Delaware–Pennsylvania): Newport to Westville

-Upon reaching the east bank of the Delaware River, I-295/US 40 enters Pennsville Township in Salem County, New Jersey, and heads east-southeast through industrial areas.
-The freeway comes to an interchange with the southern terminus of US 130 and the western terminus of Route 49, at which point it also meets the southern terminus of the New Jersey Turnpike.
-Here, I-295 splits onto its own freeway maintained by NJDOT while US 40 continues along the New Jersey Turnpike for a short distance before it splits to the southeast.
-A short distance later, the roadway enters Carneys Point Township and County Route 551 (CR 551) merges onto I-295, with the four-lane freeway heading northeast.
+Upon reaching the east bank of the Delaware River, I-295/US 40 begins a brief concurrency with the New Jersey Turnpike and enters Pennsville in Salem County, New Jersey, heading east-southeast through industrial areas.
+The freeway comes to an interchange with US 130 and Route 49.
+Here, I-295 splits onto its own freeway maintained by the New Jersey Department of Transportation while US 40 continues along the New Jersey Turnpike for a short distance before it splits to the southeast.
+A short distance later, the roadway enters Carneys Point and CR 551 merges onto I-295, with the four-lane freeway heading northeast.
 The highway comes to a junction with Route 140, where CR 551 splits from I-295 by continuing east along Route 140.
 I-295 heads into wooded areas and features a rest area in the northbound direction.
 The freeway continues northeast and comes to a northbound weigh station before it reaches the Route 48 exit.
-The highway runs through a mix of farmland and woodland and enters Oldmans Township, where it comes to an interchange providing access to CR 643.
+The highway runs through a mix of farmland and woodland and enters Oldmans Township, where it comes to an interchange providing access to Straughns Mill Road (CR 643).

-I-295 crosses Oldmans Creek into Logan Township in Gloucester County and passes near some residential development and Pureland Industrial Complex as it comes to the Center Square Road (CR 620) exit.
-The road crosses Raccoon Creek and reaches an interchange serving US 322/CR 536.
+I-295 crosses the Oldmans Creek into Logan Township in Gloucester County and passes near some residential development and Pureland Industrial Complex as it comes to the exit for Center Square Road (CR 620).
+The road crosses the Raccoon Creek and reaches an exit for US 322.
 Following this, the highway runs through agricultural and wooded areas before northbound US 130 merges into the freeway.

-At this point, I-295 and US 130 head east as a six-lane freeway with a narrow median and soon come to the CR 684 exit.
-Continuing east, the freeway crosses into Greenwich Township and has a junction with CR 607.
-After passing near Greenwich Lake, there are exits for CR 653 and CR 673 within a short distance of each other.
-I-295/US 130 reaches an interchange with CR 680 on the border of Greenwich Township and East Greenwich Township.
-The road runs through a portion of East Greenwich Township before crossing back into Greenwich Township and coming to a junction with CR 678 and CR 667 on the border of Greenwich Township and Paulsboro.
+At this point, I-295 and US 130 head east as a six-lane freeway with a narrow median and soon come to the exit for Repaupo Station Road (CR 684).
+Continuing east, the freeway crosses into Greenwich Township and has an exit for Tomlin Station Road (CR 607).
+After passing near Greenwich Lake, there are exits for Paulsboro-Swedesboro Road (CR 653) and Democrat Road (CR 673) within a short distance of each other.
+I-295/US 130 reaches an exit for Harmony Road (CR 680) on the border of Greenwich Township and East Greenwich Township.
+The road runs through a portion of East Greenwich Township before crossing back into Greenwich Township and coming to an exit for Berkley Road (CR 678) and Cohawkin Road (CR 667) on the border of Greenwich Township and Paulsboro.